H3 – Halloween Horror Hostel

-H3 – Halloween Horror Hostel is a German horror-parody, part of the TV series ProSieben Funny Movie.
+H3 – Halloween Horror Hostel is a 2008 German horror-parody television film, part of the TV series ProSieben Funny Movie.
 The film was directed by Michael Karen and written by Stefan Barth.

 Plot

 During a cooking show, Tim Mälzer got repeated phone calls from a mysterious person, who asks for popcorn.
 After several calls Mälzer responds to the person, that threatened him to kill him, like he did it with the camera man.
 Mälzer looked for the camera man, but he had disappeared.
-Then the microwave rings and Mälzer opened it and find the camera man's head inside.
-After that a Jigsaw puppet appeared driving a small red car and asked again enraged for the popcorn.
+Then the microwave rings and Mälzer opened it and found the camera man's head inside.
+After that a sentient Jigsaw puppet appeared, driving a small red car and asked again (enraged) for the popcorn.

 In the same time the four friends Nico, Janine, Acki and Martin driving through a forest.